General Course Information

 Innovative technology creation and development, including financial technology (FinTech) and regulatory technology (RegTech), are increasingly being used by financial institutions and their regulators to enhance regulatory compliance in and supervision of a sophisticated and fast-changing financial sector.

-The course will critically evaluate the claim that FinTech portmanteau of finance and technology, including blockchain, artificial intelligence, robo adviser solution, big data and automated suspicious transaction monitoring technology systems, has the ability to revolutionise financial inclusion.
+The course will critically evaluate the claim that FinTech portmanteau of finance and technology, including blockchain, artificial intelligence (AI), robo adviser solution, big data and automated suspicious transaction monitoring technology systems, has the ability to revolutionise financial inclusion.
 Furthermore, it examines whether and how RegTech can be used by regulators for tracking and monitoring financial institutions compliance activities.
 Specifically, RegTech aims to more effectively regulate new commercial transactions facilitated by FinTech, such as payments made through mobile devices and equity crowdfunding through the internet portals which are cornerstones of the course on alternative finance (i.e. internet financing).

-The course will begin by expounding the role of FinTech in both the shadow banking and traditional banking systems, followed by an exploration of the types of FinTech-enabled products and payment services such as crowdfunding and P2P lending, and ending with a forward-looking approach in tackling some critical and timely issues related to FinTech, including, but not limited to, financial democratisation, improving access to financial systems, the sharing economy and privacy protection for consumers.
+The course will begin by expounding the role of FinTech in both the shadow banking and traditional banking systems, followed by an exploration of the types of FinTech-enabled products and payment services such as crowdfunding and P2P lending, and ending with a forward-looking approach in tackling some critical and timely issues related to FinTech, including, but not limited to, financial democratisation, improving access to financial systems, the digital economy and privacy protection for consumers.

 The course is distinctively interdisciplinary and methodically strong, designed for students with different academic backgrounds.
 It is particularly relevant for those with department major(s) in Law (including BBA (Law) & LLB and BSocSc (Govt & Laws) & LLB), Financial Technology, Computer Science, Entrepreneurship, Design and Innovation, Marketing and Wealth Management, to name a few.